 ”.

-6 Section 20(2) of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 (No. 73 of 1995) reads as follows —
+5 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
+20(2) reads as follows:

 “

 (2) Any by-laws made or deemed to be made under section 34(1) of the principal Act as in force immediately before the commencement of this section are to continue in operation and have effect for all purposes as if made under that subsection as amended by this section.